Jorropo/why-go-does-not-have-TCO/slides.md

-# Why go does not have TCO ?
+# Why go does not have Tail-Call-Optimization (TCO) ?

 https://github.com/Jorropo/thunderdup